cncf/tag-security/assessments/README.md

 while documenting the intended security properties enforced, fulfilled, or executed by said project.

+### Benefits of a security evaluation

+Having your project under go the security evaluation process is fundamental for eliminating security risks.
+It allows one to build security as an integral part of a system and to maintain that security over time.

+Security assessments have many benefits:
+* A measurable security baseline from that point onward
+* Exposure and analysis of security issues, including the risk they introduce
+* Validation of security awareness and culture among the developers for building secured projects
+* A documented procedure, for future compliance, audit, or internal assessmen

 ### Components of the security evaluation package

 A complete security evaluation package primarily consists of the following